 1. Decide a Niche

-The first step to start Affiliate Marketer in India is to decide on a niche.
+The first step to starting affiliate marketing is to decide on a niche.
 A specific area that you would like to focus on.
-For example, if you like fashion and blog about trending items, you can become a fashion Affiliate Marketer.
-Take a look at this blog for “affordable handbags” by CashKaro.
+For example, like this blog below, if you like fashion and blog about trending items, you can become a fashion Affiliate Marketer.

 Similarly, if you are interested in technology, you can decide to promote deals solely and offers on electronics.